Finding a Top Financial Advisor Firm in Hunt Valley, Maryland

 Ivan Richard Junk, a certified financial planner (CFP), has been an investment advisor registered with the SEC since 1987.
-He is the sole proprietor and leads a three-person advisor team that includes Cassandra Junk.
-She has been active in the industry for nearly 30 years and serves as managing partner and income distribution specialist.
+He leads a small team of advisors and owns the firm with Casandra Junk.
+The latter has been active in the industry for nearly 30 years and serves as managing partner and chief compliance officer (CCO).

-The firm designs portfolios based on the client’s individual needs, goals and risk tolerance.
+The firm designs portfolios based on its clients' individual needs, goals and risk tolerances.
 It generally implements asset allocation with mutual funds, annuities, exchange-traded funds (ETFs) and individual stocks.
 The firm also offers access to digital investing and savings tools such as retirement calculators.

 Bay Harbor Wealth Management, LLC

-Bay Harbor Wealth Management is an independently owned financial advisory firm with more than $131.6 million in assets under management.
-It generally provides investment advice to individuals, high-net-worth individuals and trusts.
+Bay Harbor Wealth Management, an independently owned financial advisory firm, rounds out our list of the top-rated firms in Hunt Valley.
+The fee-based firm generally provides investment advice to individuals, both with and without high net worths, as well as trusts.
 To establish a relationship, clients must generally have a minimum liquid net worth of $500,000.

 The firm mainly focuses on asset management, but it can provide stand-alone financial planning services upon request.
-The firm designs these plans based on analysis of your current situation and goals.
-It may cover:
+The firm designs financial plans for clients based on analysis of their current financial situation and goals.
+The firm may work with clients on:

 - Mortgage/debt analysis

 - Estate planning